Have You Audited Your Apps Lately? Here’s Why You Should.

 Domain Spoofing: With domain spoofing, a spear phisher appears to use a company's domain to impersonate a company or one of its employees.
 When an email address is an exact replica of a trusted sender, users are unlikely to recognize that the email is spoofed.

 Cousin Domain: A cousin domain, which is also referred to as a look-alike domain is an email address that is nearly identical to a legitimate one, with only a slight modification.
 In the past, cousin domain spoofing attempts were more obvious, such as mIcrosoft.com instead of microsoft.com.
 Today, attempts are more advanced and difficult to spot, such as employee@mybusinessnameltd.com instead of employee@mybusinessname.com.
-These subtle changes can be extremely difficult to spot for busy staff who quickly read and respond to emails, especially when they are urgent in nature.
+These subtle changes can be extremely difficult to spot for busy staff who quickly read and respond to emails, especially when they are urgent.

 Image Courtesy of VadeSecure